vipul-07/Assesment/README.md

 ##### Run migration for database tables
 - Go to project level root directory and run `` npm install ``
+- If there is a data.csv file present in uploads directory then delete it and upload a new data.csv file to check the POST API.

 ##### Set environment variable
 - No need to set custom environment variable, if you want to set any environment variable just add it to `.env` file.